gfonsecabr/shadoks-PACE2024/README.md

 # shadoks-PACE2024
 Code for the [Pace 2024](https://pacechallenge.org/2024/) challenge.
 Each input file contains a bipartite graph with two partitions called `top` and `bottom`.
 The `top` partition comes with an order.
-The `output` is the order of the `bottom` partition and the goal is to minimize the number of edge crossings.
+The `output` is the order of the `bottom` partition and the goal is to minimize the number of edge crossings when the two partitions are placed on two parallel lines in order.

 ## Compilation
 Preferably run